Basic user storage

 Scratch space is not backed up and files that have not been accessed for 30 days are automatically deleted.

-Each project has 10 TB of quota in /share/group_name.
+Each project has 20 TB and 1M files of quota in /share/group_name.
 Users should create a subdirectory under this location for their use:

 cd /share/group_name